Mo Willems’ Pigeon and Duckling Christmas Ornaments

-We are huge fans of the Pigeon books from Mo Willems so I had to make a set of Christmas ornaments to go along with them.
+We are huge fans of the Pigeon books from Mo Willems so I had to make a set of Mo Willems’ Pigeon and Duckling Christmas Ornaments to go along with them.
 These are kid made ornaments that my son, who is in the first grade, created.
 He is very proud of them.

 If you haven’t read any of the Pigeon books, then you’ve been missing out.